-Interest on any Notes will be due and payable only at the sole discretion of the Issuer, and the Issuer shall have sole and absolute discretion at all times and for any reason to cancel (in whole or in part) any interest payment that would otherwise be payable on any Interest Payment Date.
+Interest on any Notes will be due and payable only at the sole discretion of the Issuer, and the Issuer shall have sole and absolute discretion at all times and for any reason to cancel (in whole or in part) for an unlimited period and on a non-cumulative basis any interest payment that would otherwise be payable on any Interest Payment Date.
 The Issuer may cancel (in whole or in part) any interest payment on any Notes at its discretion and may pay dividends on its ordinary or preference shares notwithstanding such cancellation.

 If the Issuer does not make an interest payment on the Notes on the relevant Interest Payment Date (or if the Issuer elects to make a payment of a portion, but not all, of such interest payment), such non-payment shall evidence the Issuer's exercise of its discretion to cancel such interest payment (or the portion of such interest payment not paid), and accordingly such interest payment (or the portion thereof not paid) shall not be due and payable.
 The Issuer may without restriction use funds that could have been used to make such cancelled payments to meet its other obligations as they become due.

-Furthermore, in circumstances where Article 141 of CRD IV (or, as the case may be, any provision of Italian law transposing or implementing such Article, including, without limitation, Circular No. 285) applies, no payments will be made on the Notes (whether by way of principal, interest or otherwise) if and to the extent that such payment - when aggregated with other distributions of the kind referred to in Article 141(2) of CRD IV (or, as the case may be, any provision of Italian law transposing or implementing such article, including Circular No. 285) - would cause the Maximum Distributable Amount (if any) then applicable to either the Issuer and/or the Group (as the case may be) to be exceeded.
-See "-CRD IV introduces capital requirements that are in addition to the minimum capital ratio" below.
+Furthermore, in circumstances where limitation on distributions by reference to Maximum Distributable Amount applies, no payments will be made on the Notes (whether by way of principal, interest or otherwise) if and to the extent that such payment - when aggregated with other distributions of the kind referred to in Article 141(2) of CRD IV (or, as the case may be, any provision of Italian law transposing or implementing such article, including Circular No. 285) and the amount of any write-ups, where applicable - would cause the Maximum Distributable Amount (if any) then applicable to either the Issuer or the Group (as the case may be) to be exceeded.
+See "CRD IV introduces capital requirements that are in addition to the minimum capital ratio" below.

-In addition to the "Pillar 1" capital requirements set out in CRD IV, CRD IV contemplates that competent authorities may require additional "Pillar 2" capital to be maintained by an institution relating to elements of risks which are not fully captured by the minimum "Own Funds" requirements ("additional own funds requirements") or to address macro-prudential requirements.
+In addition to the "Pillar 1" capital requirements set out in CRD IV, CRD IV contemplates that competent authorities may require additional "Pillar 2" capital to be maintained by an institution relating to elements of risks which are not fully captured by the minimum "Own Funds" requirements ("additional own funds requirements").